The Secret Millionaire

 The Secret Millionaire is a reality television show which originated in the UK, in which millionaires go incognito into impoverished communities and agree to give away tens of thousands of pounds (or tens of thousands of dollars in the American and Australian versions).
 Members of the community are told the cameras are present to film a documentary.
 The British version is produced by production company RDF Media.
 It first aired in 2006 on Channel 4, with further series in subsequent years.

 Format

-In each episode, a millionaire leaves his/her luxurious life behind, takes on a secret identity and lives undercover in a much much poorer area of the country for a week to ten days (in the American version, it is 6 days).
-Living on a limited budget (Usually less than $150) with no modern conveniences they must forge their own way in the community – working and volunteering alongside the locals and finding individuals or projects whom they think deserve a cut of their fortune.
+In each episode, a millionaire leaves their luxurious life behind, takes on a secret identity and lives undercover in a much much poorer area of the country for a week to ten days (in the American version, it is 6 days).
+Living on a limited budget (Usually less than $150) with no modern conveniences they must forge their own way in the community – working and volunteering alongside the locals and finding individuals or projects who they think deserve a cut of their fortune.
 On their final day, the millionaires come clean and reveal their true identity to the people they have chosen, surprising them with gifts of thousands of pounds or US dollars to improve their lives.
 They must donate at least $100,000 in total.
 William Du was the first millionaire to donate off camera in which was not aired.